 In case you were wondering, paying your taxes in Erie is mandatory.
-The law requires it.
-So, if you don't pay your taxes, with very few exceptions, you are guilty of a crime, and will be punished accordingly.
+The law states it.
+So, if you don't pay your taxes, with extremely few exceptions, you are guilty of a crime, and will be punished accordingly.

-Licensing Fees: Erie issues licenses that are required to legally engage in certain activities.
-Most often, the purpose of these licenses is to raise revenue in the form of fees, making them similar to taxes.
-One of the most common is the business license, which most businesses must obtain before operating.
+Licensing Fees: Erie issues licenses that are required to legally engage in particular activities.
+Most commonly, the purpose of these licenses is to raise revenue in the form of fees, making them comparable to taxes.
+One of the most frequent is the business license, which most businesses must obtain before operating.

-How Can a Erie, Pennsylvania Tax Attorney Help?
+How Can a Erie, Colorado Tax Attorney Help?

 In Erie, Colorado, tax law can get pretty complicated.
 Taxes are levied on a huge range of products and activities, and they are often calculated in intricate ways.
 Furthermore, many groups and individuals are subject to special tax breaks and exemptions, which might or might not apply to you.

 If you have any legal issues with your taxes, you should obtain legal advice from a qualified and reputable tax attorney in Erie, Colorado.